homeup/followupboss-php-api/README.md

 How To Use
 --------

-First, add a couple files to your .env file.
+First, add a couple lines to your .env file.
 If you don't have one, create and gitignore it

 FUB_KEY=my_fub_key